msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 | **Comment** | Comment for the shipment |
 | **Total** | Total value of the shipment |

-2. The list can display **20 shipments per page**.
-On the bottom left corner, you can how many shipments are currently displayed on your screen.
+2. The list can display a fixed number of shipments per page.
+On the bottom left corner, you can see how many shipments are currently displayed on your screen.

 ![Page](/docs/distribution/os_list_showing.png)

-3. If you have more than 20 shipments, you can navigate to the other pages by clicking on the page number or using the right of left arrows (bottom right corner).
+3. If you have more than 20 shipments, you can navigate to the other pages by tapping on the page number or using the right of left arrows (bottom right corner).

 ![Page](/docs/distribution/os_list_pagenumbers.png)